iamkirankumaryadav/SQL/String Functions.md

 ...
 WHERE Designation LIKE 'Data%'      -- Starts with Data LIKE (Data Scientist, Data Analyst, Data Engineer...)

+...
+WHERE Designation LIKE 'Data%|%Developer' -- Starts with Data or Ends with Developer.
 ```

 ### `CONCAT` multiple strings